POLICY OF COLLEGIATE GIRLS’ HIGH SCHOOL REGARDING THE ADMISSION OF LEARNERS TO THE SCHOOL

 And whereas the School and its SGB defer to the relevant provisions of the enactments to the extent that they may be valid and binding upon them and take precedence over the power of the SGB to determine the admission policy of the School, whilst being determined to ensure the full implementation of the School’s admission policy within the parameters of the enactments and any other applicable enactments from time to time;

-Now therefore the SGB, on behalf of the School, declares the School’s Policy for Admission of Learners to the School or different grades at the School, to be as follows:
+Now therefore the SGB, on behalf of the School, declares the School’s Policy for Admission of Learners to the School, to be as follows:

 1. APPLICATIONS FOR ADMISSION TO THE SCHOOL

 (a) the Head of the Department of Education, hereinafter referred to as “the HOD” and/or officials of the Department of Education, including the Principal, delegated by the HOD, hereinafter referred to as “the HOD delegate(s)” is/are responsible for the administration of the admission of learners to the School; and

 (b) the HOD, and/or the HOD delegate(s) must determine a process of registration for admission to public schools in order to enable the admission of learners to take place in a timely and efficient manner.

 1.2 It is emphasised that the HOD, and/or the HOD delegate(s), and/or the School Principal must, and will be required to, take this policy into account demonstrably, fairly and in accordance with law at all times whilst acting in accordance with paragraph 1.1 above, or whilst engaged in the process of deciding upon applications for admissions.
 The School and its SGB will also require the HOD, and/or the HOD delegate(s), and/or the School Principal to allow the SGB full access to and copies of any registers or files kept as part of the admission process.
 The application registers and files must be retained by the School for a period of 5 years.